Analysis | You, too, can become a Nobel Peace Prize nominee

 1. Be nominated by a qualified individual.

-Let's walk through those.
+Let’s walk through that list.

 1. Be nominated by a qualified individual.
 One cannot be considered a Nobel Peace Prize nominee unless one is nominated for the prize.
 And for that, one of a select group of people — numbering no more than in the hundreds of thousands — must send a letter of nomination to the Norwegian Nobel Committee.